AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

         <strong>Data type: </strong>string </p>
     </td>
     <td width="1471" valign="top"><p><strong>Description:</strong><br />
-      Static launch parameters defined by the AU designer.
+      Static launch parameters defined by the course designer.
 The LMS is required to store this data and provide it to the AU if requested by the AU during runtime.<br />
       </p>
       <p><strong>Value space:</strong><br />
         Values are defined by the course designer.</p>